 A Trade Mark is a brand name, a slogan or a logo.
 It identifies the services or goods of one person and distinguishes it from those of another.
-A brand name can be a word or a combination of words.
-A slogan is a short phrase or a sentence and a logo is a distinctive picture or symbol.
-They provide a distinctive identity in the market place.
-When a trade mark has been registered, nobody else can use this trade mark or one that is confusingly similar.
-If this happens, legal actions may result.
-Trade Mark is a prerequisite to Brand Building and the journey from Trade Mark to Brand and Brand Equity is tedious and needs proper blending of resources, mere advertisement does not help.
-A trade mark not appropriately protected may give rise to legal conflicts and may also restrict a corporate from using the respective mark that signifies its very existence.
+This can be a word or a combination of words, a short phrase or a sentence, or a distinctive picture or symbol, and provide a distinctive identity in the marketplace.
+After a trade mark has been registered, nobody else can use this trade mark or one that is confusingly similar.
+If this happens, legal actions can be sought.
+Trade Mark is a prerequisite to Brand Building, and this journey from Trade Mark to Brand and Brand Equity is long, arduous and requires proper strategy and blending of resources.
+A trade mark not appropriately protected may give rise to legal conflicts and may also restrict a corporation from using a mark that signifies its very existence.
 Khurana & Khurana has quality expertise and knowledge in the field of trade marks.
-K&K has been advising multiple corporates on their trademark development strategy and has helped them register and enforce Trade Marks worldwide through its strong network alliances.
+K&K has been advising multiple corporates on their Trade Mark development strategy and has helped them register and enforce Trade Marks worldwide, via its strong network alliances.

-Any interested party may oppose a trademark application during the four months period of its publication.
-In case there is an opposition to the proposed mark, the Registrar gives notice of such opposition to the Applicant.
-On receipt of such notice, the Applicant is required to submit to the registrar, a counter statement of the grounds in support of his application.
-The registrar will call both the parties for hearing and listen to their arguments before announcing his decision.
+Any interested party may oppose a Trade Mark application during the four months period of its publication.
+In case there is an opposition to the proposed mark, the Registrar shall release a notice of such opposition to the Applicant, upon receipt of which the Applicant shall submit a counter statement of the grounds in support of his application.
+The registrar shall then invite both the parties for a hearing prior to announcing his decision.

-Registration of a Trade Mark under Indian Trade Marks Act 1999 is valid for a period of ten years but can be renewed from time to time.
-An application for renewal can be filed not more than six months before the expiration of the last registration of the Trade Mark.
-If the application for renewal is not filed after receiving notice from the Registrar on this behalf, the mark may be removed from the Register.
-Subject to the discretion of the Registrar, the mark may be renewed within one year from the expiration of last registration.
+As per Section 25 of the Trade Mart Act, 1999, registration of a Trade Mark under Indian Trade Marks Act 1999 is valid for a period of ten years but can be renewed from time to time.
+An application for renewal shall be filed within six months before the expiration of the last registration of the Trade Mark.
+If the application for renewal shall be filed after receiving notice from the Registrar, subject to the discretion of the Registrar, the mark may be renewed within one year from the expiration of last registration.